voxpupuli/puppet-icinga2/README.md

 The latest documentation is also available on https://docs.icinga.org

+## Contributing

+To submit a pull request via Github, fork [Icinga/puppet-icinga2](https://github.com/Icinga/puppet-icinga2) and make your changes in a feature branch.

+If your changes require any discussion, create an account on [https://www.icinga.org/register/](https://www.icinga.org/register/).
+Once you have an account, log onto [dev.icinga.org](https://dev.icinga.org/).
+Create an issue under the **Icinga Tools** project and add it to the **Puppet** category.

+If applicable for the changes you're making, add documentation to the `README.md` file.

 ## Support

 Check the project website at http://www.icinga.org for status updates and